Geisha: Training process

 After the minarai period, a trainee will make her official debut (misedashi) and become a maiko.
 This stage can last between three and five years.
 During this time, they learn from both other trainees senior to them, and their geisha mentors, with special emphasis placed on learning from her symbolic "older sister" (onee-san).
 Though any maiko or geisha "senior" in rank to an apprentice may be called "older sister", an apprentice's official "older sister" is a geisha bonded to her in an official ceremony, who will thereafter typically teach her about working in the karyūkai.
 This involves learning how to serve drinks, hold casual conversation, and some training in the arts, though the latter is usually carried out through by dance and music teachers.

 There are three major elements of a maiko's training.
 The first is the formal arts training, which takes place in schools found in every hanamachi.
 They study traditional instruments: the shamisen, the flute, and drums, as well as learning games, traditional songs, calligraphy, Japanese traditional dances (in the Buyō style), tea ceremony, literature, and poetry.

 The second element is the entertainment training which a trainee learns at various tea houses and parties by observing her "older sister".
 The third is the social skill of navigating the complex social web of the hanamachi; formal greetings, gifts, and visits are key parts of the social structure of the karyūkai, and crucial for the support network necessary to support a trainee's eventual debut as a geisha.

 Around the age of 20–21, a maiko will graduate to geisha status in a ceremony known as erikae (turning of the collar).

 Following debut, geisha typically do not go through major role changes, as there are no more formal stages of training.
 However, geisha can and do work into their eighties and nineties, and are still expected to train regularly, though lessons may only be put on a few times a month.
 A geisha may decide to retire from her work, either to move away from the karyūkai, take on the role of "mother" of an okiya, or to mainly focus on performances and teaching other younger geisha.

 Non-Japanese geisha

 Since the 1970s, non-Japanese have also trained as and become geisha.
-Liza Dalby, an American national, worked briefly with geisha in the Pontochō district of Kyoto as part of her doctorate research, although she did not formally debut as a geisha herself.
+Liza Dalby, an American national, worked and performed briefly with geisha in the Ponto-chō district of Kyoto as part of her doctorate research.
+She entertained in full costume, was tied to an established okiya, and was assigned an 'older sister'; however, because of the academic nature of her stay, she did not undergo the rites to formally debut as a geisha.

 Some foreign nationals who have completed training and worked as geisha in Japan include: